Pyrous-cloud/DISM-Projects/README.md

 # Hangman-game
-Simple javascript hangman game that can be run in a console.
+Simple javascript hangman game that can be run in a terminal.

 --Setup--
 1. Ensure the files are all in the same folder